froeb/liteqube-4.2/1.Base/custom/README.md

 Aboove is the comment from the original author.
 Here are m (KF) additional findings so far:

 This seems to allow to put additional files in the root directory (debian-core/root) of the vm/qube and in the home directory of the vm/wube (dom0/home/user).
+Both directories contain only a TEST_FILE each.
+I am tending to rename them to TEST_FILE_HOME and TEST_FILE_ROOT at a later stage.

-The file custom.sh seems to be teh most important file in this directory, and it seems to be run at the creatiomn of the vm/qube.
+The file custom.sh seems to be the most important file in this directory, and it seems to be run at the creatiomn of the vm/qube.

 It is unclear to me though at the moment where this is stored and how you adopt it for the various VM/Qubes to be created.